 According to 16 N.C.
 Admin.
 Code 06D .0307(g), "LEAs shall, at the beginning of each school year, provide information to students and parents or guardians advising them of the districtwide and State-mandated tests that students will be required to take during that school year.
 In addition, LEAs shall advise students and parents or guardians of the dates the tests will be administered and how the results from the tests will be used.
-Also, information provided to parents shall include whether the State Board of Education or the local board of education requires the test(s). (h) LEAs shall report scores resulting from the administration State-mandated tests from the Annual Testing Program to students and parents or guardians no later than 30 days after the test is administered and along with available score interpretation information from the NCDPI.
+Also, information provided to parents shall include whether the State Board of Education or the local board of education requires the test(s). (h) LEAs shall report scores resulting from the administration State-mandated tests from the Annual Testing Program to students and parents or guardians no later than 30 days after the test is administered and along with available score interpretation information within 30 days from receipt of the scores and interpretive documentation from the NCDPI.
 Selected LEAs and schools, determined through stratified random samples, shall participate in field testing and other sample testing."